 "My hope is progress because with all the things that we’ve done with One Mississippi—like we took a stand against the KKK when they came and the chant, and we’re trying to change the way people think about Ole Miss—I hope we continue to do the right thing." —University of Mississippi student, One Mississippi Watch "One Mississippi: Creating Dialogue on Campus" Leaders of One Mississippi, a student group devoted to bridging racial and social barriers at the University of Mississippi, bring students together for a dialogue meeting about their hopes and fears for the organization.

 At the University of Mississippi, a segregationist chant and Ku Klux Klan rally threaten to divide the campus community, but student leaders and their chancellor take a stand against hate and intolerance.
-This story is part of the Not In Our Town program, Class Actions, that premieres nationwide on PBS stations in February 2012.
+This story is part of the Not In Our Town program, Class Actions, that aired on PBS stations in February 2012.
 Many conflicts over the legacy of slavery and the Confederacy have occurred since this program was produced.
 This story profiles action led by students and supported by the University's Chancellor to involve the whole campus in standing up to racism and hate.
 A chant with a racist history